We are all stories. This is mine.

 MSc.
 Counselling & Psychotherapy, Keele University, Level 7, Distinction

-Voluntary Counselling, Serenity Counselling, The Workspace, Wolverhampton.
+Voluntary Counselling, Beyond Counselling, The Workspace, Wolverhampton.

 Member of the British Association for Counselling and Psychotherapy, MBACP.